-I've recently found out that there is a flying freehold issue on a property I put an offer in two weeks back in what should have been a straight forward, no chain conveyancing.
-Thornhill is the location of the property.
-Is there any advice you can give?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what should have been a straight forward, chain free conveyancing.
+Thornhill is where the house is located.
+Can you offer any opinion?

-Flying freeholds in Thornhill are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Thornhill you would need to get your solicitor to go through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Thornhill may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Thornhill are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Thornhill you would need to get your solicitor to go through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Thornhill may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Am I better off to instruct a Thornhill conveyancing practitioner in close proximity to the house I am buying?
 We have a good friend who can handle the legal work however his firm is located over three hundred miles away.